-With frame profiles getting thinner and advanced runners offering smoother opening, modern sliding doors are fast becoming the top choice to enable a closer connection with your garden or patio.
-Whether you’re building a new extension or just want to upgrade your existing patio doors, read on for all the sliding door info you will need.
+With frame profiles getting thinner and advanced runners offering smoother openings, modern sliding doors are fast becoming the top choice to enable a closer connection with your garden or patio.

 What are the size options?